Last Updated on February 23, 2022

 During our Christmas vacation, we were at Disney for 2 days when I hurt my ankle.
 The day was great; I wasn’t running, it wasn’t too hot, we didn’t stand around too much, and I didn’t eat that much sugar.

-It was a combination of the food, heat, all the walking and not enough hydration that caused my feet and ankles to swell, but it wouldn’t be as easy, or quick, to get ride of.
-The pain, swelling and redness lasted for the remainder of our trip but the next day was the worse.
+It was a combination of the food, heat, all the walking, and not enough hydration that caused my feet and ankles to swell, but it wouldn’t be as easy, or quick, to get rid of.
+The pain, swelling, and redness lasted for the remainder of our trip but the next day was the worse.
 So what was I forced to do… take it easy.